Radial set

-Every radial set is a star domain although not conversely.

 Relation to the algebraic interior

 The points at which a set is radial are called internal points.

 The set of all points at which $A \subseteq X$ is radial is equal to the algebraic interior.

 Relation to absorbing sets

 Every absorbing subset is radial at the origin $a_0 = 0,$ and if the vector space is real then the converse also holds.
 That is, a subset of a real vector space is absorbing if and only if it is radial at the origin.

 Some authors use the term radial as a synonym for absorbing.